ToolScoutHub | Research-Driven Technology Analysis

 How convenience can increase mental load and degrade judgment.

-• We write from lived workflows, not vendor demos
+• We write from lived workflows, not vendor demos.

 • AI Efficiency Metric: Why It’s the Wrong Measure